oliverkiranbrown/oliverkiranbrown.github.io/content/about/about.md

 Between 2021 and 2024, I completed by maths undergrad at Warwick.
 The course was just *fantastic*.
 Challenging at times, but very fun.
 My highlights were Mathematics of ML, Complex Analysis (so pretty!) and High Dimensional Probability.
 I'm taking a break from formal education for now, but my self-study will continue!
 I hope my blog can form part of this.

 If you want to contact me, please reach out to oliverkiranbrown@gmail.com.
+Check out my [now](/now/) page to see what I'm up to at the moment.

 **About My Blog**
 In our modern slot machine media economy, it's super easy to just passively consume content without reflection.
 I'm certainly guilty of this.
 I want to make a shift from being this passive consumer to an active producer - to become someone who actually *makes stuff*.
 Moreover, I've always loved my writing and want to develop my own voice hence...weekly blog posts!